aindick/CS-350-SNHU/README.md

 - What did you do particularly well?

-  I think personally I did well on the
+  I think personally I did well on the logic parts of the project.
+For example, it was required to have the buttons on the TI board to increase and decrease depending on if you pressed either one by 1 degree and it required the degree to decrease by 1 every 200ms.
+I think I did well with setting this up along with the conditional statements for "heat on" and "heat off" and the LEDs "on/off."

 - Where could you improve?